MikeNourian/Machine-Learning-CS-146-UCLA-Spring-2018/README.md

 ## Term: Spring 2018

 ##### This repo includes the solution (code and write-ups) for CS M146 (Machine Learning) course at UCLA.
-The solutions are not intended to be copied, rather students should use the code as a reference.
+The solutions are not intended to be copied, rather students should use the code as a side-reference or for checking the general approach.